Thoracic

 It does not necessarily mean malignancy.
 "Ground-glass" refers to the foggy appearance on CT, caused by varying radiation penetration in GGO and normal lung tissue.

-What is an implantable injection port?
+What is an intravenous port?

 It is placed in the superior vena cava to minimize clot risk.

-What are implantable injection ports and their limits?
+What are intravenous ports and their limits?

-Is implantable injection port placement surgery safe?
+Is intravenous port placement surgery safe?

 The procedure is a safe outpatient surgery with minimal complications.